enkidevs/curriculum/python/data-analysis/pyda-analyzing-iv/README.md

 description: Learn how to separate values for easier analysis.

 insights:
-  - longest-running-shows
+  - pyda-longest-running-shows
-  - longest-movies
+  - pyda-longest-movies
-  - longest-movies-ii
+  - pyda-longest-movies-ii

 aspects:
   - workout